-Daniel Martin Minogue is a saxophonist, teacher, and composer of classical, jazz, and electronic music based in West Hartford, Connecticut
+Daniel Martin Minogue is a saxophonist, teacher, and composer based in West Hartford, Connecticut

 Composer